Solaris 10 on the

 Therefor you should use Xorg on the Acer Ferrari.

-Please note that Xorg only supports the display resolution with a
+Please note that Xorg only supports the display resolution with

 manually corrected xorg.conf.
 You can use the